 - Drawing signatures on tablets or smartphones

-Since the U.S approved the law to legalize electronic signatures in every U.S state, they have become more commonly used internationally.
+Since the U.S approved the law to legalize e-signatures in every U.S state through the uniform electronic transactions act, they have become more commonly used internationally.

-Countries are adopting the e signature act as a way to authenticate legal documents.
+Most countries are adopting the e-signature act as a way to authenticate legal documents.

 What is Digital Signature?

 As the world is moving into digitization, digitalization, and digital transformation, there was a need to create solutions to meet our modern demands.